TSadh2003/data_code_a3/README.md

 ```
 A MIDI keyboard has to be plugged into the computer before launching the program

-# Data and Code A3
+# Data and Code A3 Submission
 Thomas Sadhani

 24430199